 (d) How far has B travelled by the time it passes C?

-Ans. (a) The slope of graph of object B is maximum.
-Thus object B is travelling the fastest.
+(a) since the slope of line B is the greatest, B is travelling at the fastest speed.

 Height, h = 20 m, Acceleration, a = 10 ms-2,

 Final velocity, v = ?, Time, t = ?

 v2 = u2 + 2 as